Agora-wireless/Agora/CONTRIBUTING.md

   * Comments
     ([link](https://google.github.io/styleguide/cppguide.html#Comments)):
     * Use proper grammar and capitalization in comment text.
-    * Comments should fit in 80 characters.
+    * Comments should fit in 80 columns.
     * Add comments for non-obvious blocks of code.
     * Avoid commented-out blocks of code.
 For example, if a block of code is needed for debugging, wrap it inside a boolean flag (e.g., `kVerbose`).